Life in our over-washed, product-filled, fragrance-loving society is ruining our sensitive skin. Meet the dermatologist with the solution.

 What’s wrong with the way North Americans wash?

-Skotnicki says that it’s only in the past 70 years that we got so clean, with a shower once or twice a day, and that evolved with the rise of the soap industry.
+Skotnicki says that it’s only in the past 70 years that we got so clean, and that evolved with the rise of the soap industry.
 “Your great-grandmother washed once a week and she was fine.”

 The dermatologist explains that the healthy, natural state of the skin is slightly acidic, but soap, and even water, can be quite alkaline.
 She draws the comparison to a brick wall, with the skin as the wall, and the fat molecules known as lipids as the mortar.